 The field operator must insure good quality data.
 While the operation of equipment is a basic necessity for the boat crew, image interpretation can be conducted onshore under more stable conditions by more senior team members.
 All of these skills are critical and can be taught and honed with practice.

 Probably one of the most difficult search operations requires locating a drowning victim without some type of vehicle or automobile to act as a guide.
-Without a large, easily-detectable target, looking for drowning victims alone is a difficult task requiring advanced interpretation skills and a bit of luck.
+Without a large, easily-detectable target, looking for drowning victims alone is a difficult task requiring advanced sonar analysis skills and a bit of luck.
 However side scan sonar manufacturers often post images such as the one below which clearly show a drowning victim or practise with a manikin shown left.